awostenberg/Fury/README.md

 0. The client "should complain on startup if the runtime and 'chunk' configuration do not allow for two rollovers".
 This is not yet implemented.
 I need clarification on a "reasonable" threshold.
-Research [here](http://bit.ly/1lknSqI) indicates high end SSD is 3.2 mbyte/second
+Research [here](http://bit.ly/1lknSqI) indicates high end SSD is 3.2 GBit/second
-but network throughput is around 100 mbyte/second.
+but network throughput is 1 GBit/second.
 0. The server should "write client performance data to a db".
 This is not yet implemented.
-But raw data is in the log.
+But raw data is in the server log.
 Grep is your friend.
-0. System should run on Ubuntu 12.04.
-Verified on Ubunto 14.04 not 12.04 because the F# and it's runtime happened to be prebuilt for 14.04 from [here](http://fsharp.org/use/linux/) If that doesn't work, consider option 2 (build from source like my 15 year old son did) or 5 (vagrant vm).
+0. System "should run on Ubuntu 12.04".
+Verified on Ubuntu 14.04 not 12.04 because the F# and it's runtime happened to be prebuilt for 14.04 from option 1 [here](http://fsharp.org/use/linux/).
+If that doesn't work, consider option 2 or 5 from that list.